kletobias/p2022/_projects/a-comprehensive-look-at-logging-in-a-modular-mlops-pipeline.md

 ## 3. Logging in Optuna and MLflow

-When running hyperparameter tuning with Optuna (for example, [dependencies/modeling/rf_optuna_trial.py](https://github.com/kletobias/advanced-mlops-demo/tree/main/dependencies/modeling/rf_optuna_trial.py)), the pipeline logs each trial’s metrics to MLflow. [dependencies/logging_utils/calculate_and_log_importances_as_artifact.py](https://github.com/kletobias/advanced-mlops-demo/tree/main/dependencies/logging_utils/calculate_and_log_importances_as_artifact.py) demonstrates how model artifacts (such as feature importances) are logged as well.
+When running hyperparameter tuning with Optuna (for example, [dependencies/modeling/rf_optuna_trial.py](https://github.com/kletobias/advanced-mlops-demo/tree/main/dependencies/modeling/rf_optuna_trial.py)), the pipeline logs each trial's metrics to MLflow. [dependencies/logging_utils/calculate_and_log_importances_as_artifact.py](https://github.com/kletobias/advanced-mlops-demo/tree/main/dependencies/logging_utils/calculate_and_log_importances_as_artifact.py) demonstrates how model artifacts (such as feature importances) are logged as well.

-Each trial also streams standard log messages (for example, “Trial 1 => RMSE=764781.853”) to the console and the .log file, allowing real-time monitoring.
-By referencing the unique MLflow run ID in logs, it’s straightforward to cross-check experiment results with pipeline events.
+Each trial also streams standard log messages (for example, "Trial 1 => RMSE=764781.853") to the console and the .log file, allowing real-time monitoring.
+By referencing the unique MLflow run ID in logs, it's straightforward to cross-check experiment results with pipeline events.

 ---